Jonathan Reynolds: Corbyn shadow cabinet

 After Jeremy Corbyn was elected to the leadership of the Labour Party in September 2015, Reynolds was made a Shadow Minister for Transport with responsibility for rail.
 He resigned the position following Jeremy Corbyn's January 2016 reshuffle, saying he felt he could "best serve the party as a backbencher" and expressing his support for the sacked Pat McFadden.
 He supported Owen Smith in the 2016 Labour leadership election.
 Following the re-election of Jeremy Corbyn as leader of the Labour Party, he was re-appointed to the shadow front bench as Shadow City Minister.

 In December 2015, Reynolds introduced a Private Member's Bill which would have changed UK general elections from first-past-the-post to the additional-member system.
 Reynolds was appointed a member of the BIS Select Committee in 2016.
 He questioned Mike Ashley during the committee's inquiry into working practices at Sports Direct.
 In June 2016, Reynolds argued the Labour Party had not developed a credible "alternative economic model".
 He has argued in favour of an industrial policy and reforms to UK equity markets.

 In his time as Shadow City Minister Reynolds spoke in support of a Brexit deal which is favourable to financial services.
 City A.M.
 Editor Christian May described him in November 2016 as "popular in the Square Mile and at home in the brief".
 At the snap 2017 general election, Reynolds was again re-elected with an increased vote share of 57.2% and an increased majority of 8,084.
 Reynolds is Chair of Christians on the Left, and also a vice-chair of Labour Friends of Israel.
 Reynolds has identified as a Christian socialist.

 At the 2019 general election, Reynolds was again re-elected, with a decreased vote share of 44.7% and a decreased majority of 2,946.
-Reynolds attended the 2024 World Economic Forum Annual Meeting in Davos, Switzerland.
-In January 2024, Reynolds was re-selected as the Labour candidate for Stalybridge and Hyde at the 2024 general election.